-Azure RDS Farm Deployment – Setup Azure Remote Desktop Services
+Azure RDS Deployment – Azure Remote Desktop Services

-To setup and install Azure RDS, the quickest and easiest way, is to use our Azure RDS deployment template that fully sets up a remote desktop services 2019 farm.
-Deploys Azure RDS VDI environment running on Windows Server 2019.
+Azure RDS deployment.
+To setup and install RDS in Azure, the quickest and easiest way, is to use our Azure RDS deployment template that fully sets up a remote desktop services on Windows Server 2022 or 2019.
+Deploys Azure RDS VDI environment running on Windows Server.
 The perfect solution to setup a basic RDS farm in Azure as a Windows virtual desktop infrastructure service solution (VDI,VDS).
 Great for testing or a production environment.
-Scale from 1 RDS Host to 50 RDS Hosts and automate the creation of a new Active Directory domain (Choose to deploy Windows Server 2016 or 2019 domain controllers).
+Scale from 1 RDS Host to 50 RDS Hosts and automate the creation of a new Active Directory domain.
 Ideal solution for virtual desktops in the cloud.
 Enable remote working for your users.

 Azure RDS Farm